fervenceslau/esp32-arduino/mains-voltmeter/README.md

 https://medium.com/@vibrologic/serverless-iots-with-firebase-realtime-database-and-esp32-2d86eda06ff1

+#### Creating Realtime Database

-1 - Create a new firebase project
+1. Create a new firebase project
-2 - Create a new Realtime Databse
+2. Create a new Realtime Databse
-3 - Set the Database Rules to true - anyone can alter the database, next authentication 4 - Get the Database host name and password
+3. Set the Database Rules to true - anyone can alter the database, next authentication
+4. Get the Database host name and password
-5 - Update [firmware](firmware/firmware.ino) with your WiFi and Database credentials obtained in the previous step.
+5. Update [firmware](firmware/firmware.ino) with your WiFi and Database credentials obtained in the previous step.

 ```
 #define WIFI_SSID           "XXX"                 // owner's network ssid